orbitbot/misbehave/README.md

 **Experimental**

-Misbehave has not yet gone through robust testing, so buyer beware. `#worksforme` - do post issues and fixes if you run into problems or unexpected behaviour, however.
+Misbehave has not gone through exhaustive testing, so buyer beware. `#worksforme` - do post issues and fixes if you run into problems or unexpected behaviour, however.

 <br>